Replicating objects created with server-side encryption (SSE-C, SSE-S3, SSE-KMS)

 -

-If objects in the source bucket are encrypted by using server-side encryption with Amazon S3 managed keys (SSE-S3) or server-side encryption with Amazon Key Management Service (Amazon KMS) keys (SSE-KMS), the replica objects in the destination bucket use the same type of encryption as the source objects.
+If objects in the source bucket are encrypted by using server-side encryption with Amazon S3 managed keys (SSE-S3), server-side encryption with Amazon Key Management Service (Amazon KMS) keys (SSE-KMS), or dual-layer server-side encryption with Amazon KMS keys (DSSE-KMS), the replica objects in the destination bucket use the same type of encryption as the source objects.
 The default encryption settings of the destination bucket are not used.

 Replicating objects encrypted with SSE-C

-S3 Replication supports objects that are encrypted with SSE-C. You can configure SSE-C object replication in the Amazon S3 console or with the Amazon SDKs, the same way that you configure replication for unencrypted objects.
+S3 Replication supports objects that are encrypted with SSE-C. You can configure SSE-C object replication in the Amazon S3 console or with the Amazon SDKs in the same way that you configure replication for unencrypted objects.
 There aren't additional SSE-C permissions beyond what are currently required for replication.

-S3 Replication automatically replicates newly uploaded SSE-C encrypted objects if they are eligible, as per your S3 Replication configuration.
+S3 Replication automatically replicates newly uploaded SSE-C encrypted objects if they are eligible, as specified in your S3 Replication configuration.
 To replicate existing objects in your buckets, use S3 Batch Replication.
-For more information about replicating objects, see Setting up replication and Replicating existing objects with S3 Batch Replication.
+For more information about replicating objects, see Setting up live replication overview and Replicating existing objects with Batch Replication.

 There are no additional charges for replicating SSE-C objects.
 For details about

-By default, Amazon S3 doesn't replicate objects that are stored at rest by using server-side encryption with customer managed keys that are stored in Amazon Key Management Service (Amazon KMS) (SSE-KMS).
+By default, Amazon S3 doesn't replicate objects that are encrypted with SSE-KMS or DSSE-KMS.
 This section explains the additional configuration elements that you can add to direct Amazon S3 to replicate these objects.

-For an example with step-by-step instructions, see Replicating encrypted objects.
-For information about creating a replication configuration, see Replicating objects.
+For an example with step-by-step instructions, see Enabling replication for encrypted objects.
+For information about creating a replication configuration, see Replicating objects within and across Regions.

 In the replication configuration, you do the following: